 - Click on OK button to save your changes.

 Option 2: Enable Save site as template SharePoint 2013 with PowerShell

-Run this PowerShell script to enable save site as template in SharePoint 2013.
+Run this PowerShell script to enable the save site as a template in SharePoint 2013.

 Add-PSSnapin Microsoft.SharePoint.PowerShell $SiteURL ="https://intranet.crescent.com/sites/operations" $web = Get-SPWeb -Identity $SiteURL #Enable Save Site as template option $web.SaveSiteAsTemplateEnabled = $true $web.Update()

 So now, When you access the save site as template URL shortcut: _layouts/savetmpl.aspx (Such as: https://your-site-url/_layouts/savetmpl.aspx), You should be able to get the save site as a template page.